 If needed, you can also call the Public Lands Information Center (PLIC) at 303-239-3838 for more information about cutting a Christmas tree in the Rocky Mountain Region or check out the informational links below.

 Regional Christmas Tree Cutting Information Map

-The Rocky Mountain Region map below can be used as the starting place to find information regarding Christmas Tree Cutting opportunities on US Forest Service lands located throughout our five-state region.
+The Rocky Mountain Region map below can be used as the starting place to find information regarding Christmas tree cutting opportunities on US Forest Service lands located throughout our five-state region.
 When you move your cursor over a state below, a filled-in map outline will appear.
-Click on the map outline to visit that state's Christmas Tree Cutting Program webpage, which will open in a new window.
-From there you can select Christmas Tree Cutting Program Information webpages for individual national forests and grasslands.
+Click on the map outline to visit that state's Christmas Tree Program Information webpage, which will open in a new window.
+From there you can select Christmas Tree Program Information webpages for individual national forests and grasslands.

-For folks that are only interested in finding the Christmas tree cutting areas closest to the Front Range [Denver Metro area] you can click on this Front Range Primary Cutting Areas link or on the small Front Range map to the left.
-You will then be taken to the Front Range Primary Cutting Areas webpage which shows the cutting areas closest to (north to south) Ft.
+For folks that are only interested in finding the Christmas tree cutting areas closest to the Front Range/Denver Metro Area you can click on this Front Range/Denver Metro Cutting Areas link or on the small Front Range map to the left.
+You will then be taken to the Front Range/Denver Metro Cutting Areas webpage which shows the cutting areas closest to (north to south) Ft.
 Collins, Denver and Colorado Springs.